The Shape of Emptiness

 “Leave immediately.”

-There are no normal signs of biological life within the container.
+There are no ordinary signs of biological life within it, but there are two mental webs, five feet apart, and the mental webs are active.

-I notice a thin, quiet energy that seems to surround each of the two mental webs.
+I notice a thin, quiet energy that surrounds each of the two webs.

 In a few minutes I remember.

-Botzar used the sword to cast an energy net upon B’tzel, and then imprisoned him on a ship.
+Botzar used the sword to cast an energy net over B’tzel, and then imprisoned him on a ship.

-B’tzel is still imprisoned here after a thousand years!
+B’tzel is still here after a thousand years, and someone else is with him!

 Who?